nuxt/test-utils/docs/content/en/api-reference/module-testing.md

   * Available values are `addPlugin`, `addLayout`, `addErrorLayout`, `addServerMiddleware` and `requireModule`
 * `args`
   * `optional`
-  * Additional parameters that is expected to be passed to the tested `method`
+  * Additional parameters that are expected to be passed to the tested `method`

 Expect a specific method to be triggered while installing a module.